kmdouglass/bstore/docs/faq.rst

 temporary and is used to next write this data to HDF.

 Readers were introduced in version 1.1.0 and lay the groundwork for a more customizable interface in later versions.
-For this reason, they are present but not terribly useful in version 1.1.0.

 Batch
 +++++